MaterializeInc/materialize/doc/user/content/manage/user-management/_index.md

 * Indexes
 * Materialized views

-he next sections go over the concepts of authorization and authentication and the objects within Materialize.
+The next sections go over the concepts of authorization and authentication and the objects within Materialize.

 ## Authentication vs. authorization